Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/edits/edit.md

 - NAME: X
 ```

 If statistics have been removed from the template, they will be automatically removed from the list.
-Additionally, they will be automatically added back when added to the template, with a default value of "0".
+Additionally, they will be automatically added back when the template add new statistics, with a default value of "0".

 It is possible to modify combinations.